This Christmas Old Fashioned, also known as the Holiday Old Fashioned, is the perfect cocktail to get into the Christmas spirit.

-Gingerbread simple syrup — Our own delicious concoction.
-It’s easy to make, inexpensive, and can be used also in other recipes whenever you need that Christmas touch.
+Gingerbread simple syrup — Our delicious concoction.
+It’s easy to make, inexpensive, and can also be used in other recipes whenever you need that Christmas touch.

 Angostura bitters — A staple ingredient in cocktail making for not only Old Fashioned but even most rum punches.
 Angostura gives a depth of flavor and complexity to the cocktail, intensifying and balancing all the ingredients.

-Orange peel strip — To release some citrus aroma and for garnish.
+Orange peel strip — To release some citrus aroma and garnish.

-Pomegranate seeds — To garnish for festive red touch of Christmas spirit.
+Pomegranate seeds — To garnish for a festive red touch of Christmas spirit.

-1 — Chop the ginger root (peeled or unpeeled) as finely as you can to release as much of its flavor as possible.
+1 — Chop the ginger root (peeled or unpeeled) as finely as possible to release as much flavor as possible.

 2 — In a saucepan, pour in the water and the sugar and bring to a boil over medium heat.

-4 — Add the spices, and let it simmer for a couple of minutes on low heat.
+4 — Add the spices and let them simmer for a couple of minutes on low heat.

 5 — Turn off the stove and let it sit until it reaches room temperature.
 This allows the spices to infuse the syrup.

-6 — Once room temperature is reached, strain with a fine-mesh strainer.
+6 — When room temperature is reached, strain with a fine-mesh strainer.

 7 — Transfer into a jar and keep it in the refrigerator for up to 1 month.